tensorflow/docs/site/en/api_docs/python/tf/debugging/assert_shapes.md

 * <b>`summarize`</b>: Print this many entries of the tensor.
 * <b>`message`</b>: A string to prefix to the default message.
 * <b>`name`</b>: A name for this operation (optional).
 Defaults to "assert_shapes".

-#### Returns:

-Op raising `InvalidArgumentError` unless all shape constraints are satisfied.
-If static checks determine all constraints are satisfied, a `no_op` is returned.

 #### Raises: